Codepact/codepact-privacy/privacy.md

 While providing the Services, Provider collects Personal Information about Individuals.
 This document describes how the Provider collects, stores, uses and discloses Personal Information.

+Information on matters regulated specifically by the GDPR, such as the lawful bases for Providers' handling and Individuals' rights to withdraw consent to Provider's handling of Personal Information are set out at the end of this document.

 ## 2. Types of information collected

 Provider may collect the following types of Personal Information about Individuals: